thegetty/quire-docs/content/documentation/multiformat-output.md

 abstract: "Produce online, PDF, and E-Book versions of your publication"
 ---

 Quire is designed to create a website version, a PDF version and two e-book versions of your project from the same source files.
 Each can be customized in various ways as described below.
+Once your outputs are ready, visit the [*Deploy Your Project*](documentation/site-deploy) section of our documentation to learn how to deploy your project to the web.

 ## Site Output